mathieu-aubin/video-dl/README.md

 ## Installation instructions:

 ### Any Linux/Unix system (Ubuntu, Debian, Fedora, Redhat, openBSD, Mac OS X:
+Note that you will have to install wget to use this program on Mac os X.
 Execute this command to install the script:

 ```